stfc/janus/README.md

-# CC_HDNNP
+# janus

-CC_HDNNP is a collection of utility scripts for Machine Learnt Potential (MLP) workflows using SLURM for job submission, and interfacing with the following software:
+janus is a collection of utility scripts for Machine Learnt Potential (MLP) workflows using SLURM for job submission, and interfacing with the following software:
   - CP2K and Quantum Espresso to generate training and testing data
   - N2P2 for the ML
   - LAMMPS for using the MLP as a classical forcefield